BurakYs/bot-template/README.md

     - Uses the `i18next` library for localization
     - To add a new language, add the file in `src/localizations` folder and update `supportedLanguages` array in `src/config.ts`
     - Command names and descriptions are stored in the `src/localizations/commandData` folder
-    - Ensure the values in `supportedLanguages` match the files' name in the `src/localizations` folder

 - ### Command Handler
     - You can create as many subfolders as you want in the `src/commands` folder
-    - Refer to the available command configurations in the [types](./src/types/index.ts#L12-L22) file
+    - Refer to the available command configurations in the [types](src/types/index.d.ts#L12-L22) file
         - To give a subcommand a specific configuration, do this:
           ```ts
           config: {